-AMD-V, also known as SVM (Secure Virtual Machine), is AMD’s virtualization technology.
-If this setting is disabled in the BIOS, you’ll encounter the AMD-V Is Disabled in the BIOS error when you fire up a VM.
+AMD-V is AMD’s hardware virtualization technology.
+If this feature is disabled in the BIOS or conflicting technologies like Hyper-V are enabled, you’ll encounter the AMD-V is disabled in the BIOS error.

 Enable AMD-V from the BIOS

-- Restart your PC and press the BIOS Setup key shown on the screen (Del or Fn keys).
+- Turn on or restart your PC and press the BIOS key (Function keys or Del) on the POST screen.

-- After restarting, try booting up the VM.
-It should proceed without any issues now.
+- After restarting, try running the VM.
+It should work smoothly now.

 Disable Hyper-V